sonic-net/SONiC/doc/acl/Time-based-ACL-Design.md

 #### time_based_acl_mgrd

 A helper script will be added to `swss` container.
 The checker is started after `orchagent` and check the end timestamp of time-based ACL rules in every 10 seconds by default.
 It will walk through all entries in `TIME_BASED_ACL_RULE` in `CONFIG DB`.
-New effective ACL rules are added to `APP_ACL_RULE` in `APP DB` and expired ACL rules are deleted both from `CONFIG DB` and `APP DB`.
+New effective ACL rules are added to `APP_ACL_RULE` in `APP DB` and expired ACL rules are deleted both `APP DB`.

+If the device time is changed after the time_based ACL is loaded.
+The helper script will re-evaluate all the time_based ACL rules based on the new time.
+New effective ACL rules from `CONFIG DB` will be added and expired ACL rules in `APP DB` will be removed.

+If the device reboots, the time normally will NOT lost.
+So the time_base ACL rules will continue working.

+As an optimization, a global flag can be set to indicate if expired ACL rules are delete from `CONFIG DB` automatically.
+However, this behaivor is under discussion.
+This is not covered by the document yet.

 ### Workflow
 #### Add and remove time-based ACL rule